davidhildebrand/hildebrand16/Hildebrand16_guide.md

 #####**Viewing reconstructions in 3D**

 Visualizing the morphology of a reconstructed neuron benefits from 3D renderings.
-CATMAID offers a 3D viewer for this purpose.
+CATMAID includes a 3D viewer for this purpose.
+To begin the process of rendering in 3D, click on the *3D view button*:

+![alt text][Tb3D]

 After searching for a particular neuron or class of neurons (i.e., by annotation).

 [Tb3D]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/Toolbar_3Dview.png "3D view"